kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 The second parameter passed to the plugin manager is the plugin code that should extend one of the Player base plugin classes:

-* `mw.KBaseComponent`: The most commonly used class base, which includes of all the required function for a visual / non-visual plugin
+* `mw.KBaseComponent`: The most commonly used class base, this class base includes of all the required function for a visual / non-visual plugin
 * `mw.KBaseScreen`: Extends the mw.KBaseComponent class and provides the ability to manage screen overlays above the Player using templates
 * `mw.KBaseMediaList`: Extends the mw.KBaseComponent class and provides functionality for creating and playing lists of video content